-Whether you’re on a tight budget or you just need an inexpensive power tool to help you complete a landscaping job, you’ll love the options that we’ve included on our best self propelled lawn mower under 300 list.
+Whether you’re on a tight budget or you just need an inexpensive power tool to help you complete a landscaping job, you’ll love the options that we’ve included on our best self-propelled lawn mower under the $300 list.

 To be clear, these lawn mowers are easy to start, easy to maneuver, and they give you finer cuts just like their high-end counterparts do.
 It doesn’t matter if you need one for mowing a flat yard or you want to work on hilly terrains, any of the options below will work well for you.

 So without further ado, let’s get to the reviews.

 |Greenworks MO40L02 Lawn Mower||Editor’s Pick|

 |Greenworks G-MAX Self Propelled Lawn Mower||Best Value|